 The Heinrich Böll Stiftung (HBS) commissioned four country reports to investigate gender-differentiated impacts of climate change, focusing on poor, rural communities where climate impacts are already being felt.

 Eight case studies in four southern African countries were investigated.
 Country studies were carried out in Botswana, Namibia, Mozambique and South Africa, with an investigation of two separate communities in each country.
-Methodologies used were focus group discussions, interviews and life histories with members of the community.
+The methodologies used were focus group discussions, interviews and life histories with members of the community.

 OneWorld used the four country studies, expert opinion and available and relevant literature to provide further analysis on key gender implications of climate change by incorporating the findings of the four country studies into a regional report, thereby developing the synthesis report and making policy recommendations.